 Let's review some of the pluses, minuses, and issues surrounding the E-2 visa:

 - Initial visas may last for up to five years (depending on your country of origin), with unlimited extensions.
 The length of the visa depends upon the visa "reciprocity" agreement between the U.S. and the foreign country and upon the viability of the business.
 (New companies receive shorter validity periods.)

 - Each time E visa holders (workers or family members) enter the U.S., they receive a period of stay of up to two years.
-They also may extend their stay while remaining in the U.S.
+They also may extend their stay while remaining in the United States.

 - Visas are available for an accompanying spouse and minor, unmarried children.

-- The spouse, but not children, may accept employment in the U.S.
+- The spouse, but not children, may accept employment in the United States.